igormiguell/KernelSU/website/docs/guide/faq.md

 ## Does KernelSU support my device?

 First, your devices should be able to unlock the bootloader.
-If not, then there is no support.
+If not, then there is unsupported.

 Next, install the KernelSU manager on your device and open it.
 If it shows `Unsupported`, then your device cannot be supported immediately.
 However, you can build kernel source and integrate KernelSU to make it work, or use [Unofficially supported devices](unofficially-support-devices).